jiraroj-wir/MUIC-ICGS112-Geography-of-Human-Activities/docs/final-questions.md

 ---

 ## Discuss the strengths and weaknesses of using GDP as an indicator in economic studies, particularly in relation to measuring economic growth and people's well-being.
+Compare how GDP reflects the economic and social conditions in both developed and less developed countries.

 **Answer:**

 - Strengths: measurable, standardized, reflects economic output.